chooeyboo/password-crack/README.md

 ## How to Run

 Download the repository, open a terminal in the directory of the downloaded repo, and run `python3 passwordCrack.py`.

+## Warning

+Since all methods except dictionary are based on brute-force, any password that is longer than 5 characters can take a long time.